N\'{e}ron desingularization of extensions of valuation rings with an Appendix by K\k{e}stutis \v{C}esnavi\v{c}ius: Extensions of valuation rings

 \item the residue field extension of $V\subset V'$ is separable. \end{enumerate} Then $V'$ is a filtered direct limit of regular local rings essentially of finite type over $V$. \end{Proposition}

 \begin{proof} As in Proposition \ref{p1} we may consider $w:E\to V'$ and we may reduce to the case when $w'(H_{E'/V})V'$ is $\mm'$-primary ideal.
-We may assume that $p^s$ is a standard of $E$ over $V$ for some $s\in {\bf N}$ and as in the proof of \cite[Theorem 3.6]{P2'} there exists a local essentially smooth $V$-algebra $G$ and $b\in G$ such that the map $E/p^{3s}E\to V'/p^{3s}V'$ factors through $G/(p^{3s},p-b)$.
+We may assume that $p^s$ is a standard for $E$ over $V$ for some $s\in {\bf N}$ and as in the proof of \cite[Theorem 3.6]{P2'} there exists a local essentially smooth $V$-algebra $G$ and $b\in G$ such that the map $E/p^{3s}E\to V'/p^{3s}V'$ factors through $G/(p^{3s},p-b)$.
 Then a variant of Lemma \ref{k} in the idea of \cite[Proposition 3.4]{P2'} shows that $w$ factors through a local essentially smooth $D=G/(p-b)$-algebra $D'$.
-This $D'$ is regular local since $D$ is so. \ \end{proof}
+This $D'$ is regular local since $D$ is so.
+Now apply Lemma \ref{factor-through}. \ \end{proof}

 0.5 cm